 REMEMBER: Staying home is still the safest way to prevent spreading COVID-19.
 When out, wear your face covering, stay 6 feet apart from others, wash your hands frequently, and stay local.

-Requirements for businesses and employers:
+Requirements for businesses, employers, and non-profits

-- Businesses are required to post signage advising individuals to wear face coverings on the premises.
+- Businesses and non-profits are required to post signage advising individuals to wear face coverings on the premises.
 Businesses can download a sign that can be used for this purpose from the right column of this page.

 Link/share our site at www.kingcounty.gov/masks